 Incentives include lower interest loans, lowered building or equipment permit fees; note what improvements/equipment qualify and if a revolving loan fund was used.
 Private parties include builders, homeowners, businesses, institutions.
-Report renewable energy financing programs such as PACE under action 26.3
+Report renewable energy financing programs such as PACE under BPA 26.3.

 Incentives include a utility-bill payment option, grants, rebates or tax breaks (e.g., property tax abatement) or expedited permit review.

-Note incentives used, such as a density bonus or green building design assistance, for certified green building or ones incorporating district energy.
+Note incentives used, such as a density bonus or green building design assistance, for certified green buildings or ones incorporating district energy.
 Report buildings meeting the SB 2030 energy standard.